Vancouver Cruise Parking: Where to Park and Costs

 Compare the all-in cost of a park-and-stay hotel against terminal parking plus a separate hotel night.
 When you bundle them, the combined price often comes out lower, and you gain a stress-free arrival.
 Run the numbers for your exact dates rather than assuming one is cheaper.

-Factor the exchange rate into your budget if you're paying with an US card.
+Factor the exchange rate into your budget if you're paying with an U.S. credit card.
 Vancouver parking is priced in Canadian dollars, which usually works in an American traveler's favor, but the actual charge depends on your card's conversion.
-A card with no foreign transaction fee saves you a small percentage on every parking day.
+A card with no foreign transaction fees saves you a small percentage on every parking day.

 FAQ